ahmedhqadri/LDiOSAppTest/README.md

 - Open LDFMDemo.xcodeproj with Xcode
 - Copy your project's mobile key and replace it on Line # 19 in ViewController.swift
 - Copy the feature flag key from your LD console and replace the flag key on line # 46 in ViewController.swift
+- Use iPhone12 as your emulator for best results

 ### How to Run
 - If you want to see LaunchDarkly banner then start your User's key with "LD" on Line # 20 in ViewController.swift